 I simmered them in water with the added vinegar for around 20 minutes.
 Then lifted them out, and unwrapped.
 The dye had taken, but it wasn’t great – mostly because the patterned ties weren’t that interesting.
 It’s also hard to get the ties round the eggs without folds touching the shell as you end up with white patches.

 These had a touch of vegetable oil rubbed on to make them shiny.
 So not the best, but not awful.
+If you can use white eggs and brighter silk, you should get a better result.

 Natural dyed eggs